zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/nameserver10.md

       next server.
    3. If the DNS response has the RCODE "FORMERR" then output *[NO_EDNS_SUPPORT]*.
-   4. Else, if the DNS response has the RCODE "NOERROR" or "NXDOMAIN" output *[BAD_UNSUPPORTED_VER]*.
+   4. Else, if the DNS response has the RCODE "NOERROR" then output *[BAD_UNSUPPORTED_VER]*.
    5. Else, if the DNS response meet the following three criteria, then just go to the next name server (no error):